Planning Quality Content for Your Early Learning Program

 Related: How to provide a welcoming circle time from Preschool Inspirations.

-Small group time
+Small Group time

 Small group time is generally held around a table or in an open space.
-It generally involves an activity that requires children to move about or handle a variety of materials.
+It generally involves an activity that requires children to move about, or handle a variety of materials.

 Kids collaborate on group art projects, play games, sort seashells, make vegetable soup, or plant seeds.
+Materials are provided to engage students in experimentation and observation.

 Planning preschool activities for an early learning program